How should we respond to someone who is pointing out our mistakes in a critical manner?

 Keep track.
 Are your most sensitive spots, when it comes to criticism and words hurting you, areas you were not allowed to falter or be human in at some point in your life?
 Were grace and understanding lacking from those same areas?

-Knowing which areas words have power over us, is helpful in not letting them blindside and control you.
+Knowing which areas critical words have power over you, is helpful in not letting them not blindside and control you.

 How we let critical words harm us.